mmesiti/cx-sync-source/README.md

    to allow force push from `Maintainer`s
 4. Trigger the workflow on GitHub either manually or by making a push on the right branch.
+5. This should cause the GitLab pipeline to run
+   (on GitLab.com it might not run unless you have a runner assigned to your project, shared runners do not work).